1.1 The Committee shall be appointed by the Board and shall comprise of a Chairman and at least two other members.

 8.1.7 for the appointment of a Chairman, the Committee should prepare a job specification, including the time commitment expected.
 A proposed Chairman’s other significant commitments should be disclosed to the Board before appointment and any changes to the Chairman’s commitments should be reported to the Board as they arise;

-8.1.8 prior to the appointment of a director, the proposed appointee should be required to disclose any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest; and (ii) any significant commitments with an indication of time involved;
+8.1.8 ensure that, prior to the appointment of a director, the proposed appointee is required to disclose: (i) any other business interests that may result in a conflict of interest and be required to report any future business interests that could result in a conflict of interest; and (ii) any significant commitments with an indication of time involved;

-8.1.9 review annually the time required from non-executive directors.
-Performance evaluation should be used to assess whether the non-executive directors are spending enough time to fulfil their duties; and
+8.1.10 review annually the time required from non-executive directors.
+Performance evaluation should be used to assess whether the non-executive directors are spending enough time to fulfil their duties;

-8.1.7 ensure that, on appointment to the Board, non-executive directors receive a formal letter of appointment setting out clearly what is expected of them in terms of time commitment, committee service and involvement outside Board meetings.
+8.1.11 ensure that, on appointment to the Board, non-executive directors receive a formal letter of appointment setting out clearly what is expected of them in terms of time commitment, committee service and involvement outside Board meetings; and

 8.2 The Committee shall also make recommendations to the Board concerning: